 Charles Feldman Forman

 Charlie was born in Georgia and home was a dumpster.
 He was rescued, sent to Massachusetts, and the lovely people at the Cape Ann Animal Aid helped him to find a new home in February 2011.
 He spent many days at the horse barn barking at donkeys and running the beach with friends.
 Life was good, but he never forgot his humble beginnings.
 Inspired by his early days in Georgia, Charlie found a passion for music in the songs and tunes of his homeland.
 Charlie has a beautiful voice, which can be heard if you ring the doorbell or are late with dinner.
-Since moving to Maine, Charlie has teamed up with Lukas and Eden to create the Ozark Banjo Company.
+Now living in Mountain View, Arkansas Charlie has teamed up with Lukas and Eden to create the Ozark Banjo Company.
 He is an important part of the team and most decisions are made by him (especially lunch).
 His favorite banjo players are Dirk Powell, Kyle Creed, and Gabe Hirshfeld.